 How To Make Kimchi Deviled Eggs

 Give a Korean twist to a classic appetizer with these kimchi deviled eggs.
-The yolks are mixed with mayo and chili paste, then topped with chives.
+The yolks are mixed with mayo and gochugang chili paste for a treat with a kick!

 Taste the filling and add additional gochujang to taste.
 If the filling seems loose or if it is very warm in the kitchen, cover and refrigerate it for 20 to 30 minutes to stiffen it up before piping.

-Transfer the filling to a piping bag or a plastic zip-top bag (cut the corner of the bag after filling).
+Transfer the filling to a piping bag or a plastic zip-top bag with corner snipped.
 Fill each empty egg white.

 - Calories: 62.64kcal